monishwarank/brix-project-development/Full Stack Dev 2/project-allocation-management-system.md

-#### Checklist
+**Checklist**

 - Separate authentication for Admins, Project Leads, and Team Members.

-- CRUD operations for projects, tasks, and roles.
+- CRUD operations for projects, tasks, and user roles.

-- Real-time updates for tasks, milestones, and notifications.
+- Real-time updates for task progress and project milestones.

-- Progress Tracking Dashboard with charts/graphs.
+- Progress tracking dashboard with charts and graphs.

-#### Evaluation
+**Evaluation**

-- Project and task management completeness.
+- Completeness of the project and task management features.

-- Integration between frontend and backend.
+- Seamless frontend and Firebase integration.

-- Real-time tracking and updating functionalities.
+- Real-time tracking functionalities.

-- Creativity add-ons earn extra marks.
+- Additional features like project analytics and time tracking.

 ---